greenarrow2019/Ansible-Network-Automation/Network Diagram/Network Implementation.md

 ## ManagementRT1 and ManagementRT2
 On both routers, I enabled **Hot Standby Router Protocol (HSRP)** to provide redundancy for the local subnets.
 This protocol allows me to configure one router as the active router and the other router as the standby router.
 All the routers in a single HSRP group shares a single virtual MAC address and a virtual IP address, which acts as a default gateway for the local network.
 The **active router** is responsible for forwarding the traffic, and the **standby router** will take up the responsibility of the **active router** and forwards the traffic if the **active router** fails.

 The process of choosing the active router and the standby router is automatic, but I set them up manually for this lab.
 ManagementRT1 is the active router for VLAN 10, VLAN 30, and VLAN 50.
 ManagementRT2 is the active router for VLAN 20 and VLAN 40.
 I can manipulate this process by setting up the active router to have a higher priority than the standby router.
-Also, to make sure that the active router for each VLAN will always be that router if the active router fails and comes back up later, I used the command ** standby preempt** which will enable the HSRP router with the highest priority to immediately become the active router.
+Also, to make sure that the active router for each VLAN will always be that router if the active router fails and comes back up later, I used the command **standby preempt** which will enable the HSRP router with the highest priority to immediately become the active router.

 ![](https://github.com/greenarrow2019/Ansible-Network-Automation/blob/master/Network%20Diagram/Images/2.png)
 ![](https://github.com/greenarrow2019/Ansible-Network-Automation/blob/master/Network%20Diagram/Images/3.png)

-## SyslogSW, GuestSW, StudentSW, TeacherSW, and AdminSW
+## SyslogSW, GuestSW, StudentSW, TeacherSW, AdminSW, and OfficeSW

-There are five VLANs in the first network:
+There are six VLANs in the network:
 * VLAN 10: Guest VLAN
 * VLAN 20: Student VLAN
 * VLAN 30: Teacher VLAN
 * VLAN 40: Admin VLAN
 * VLAN 50: Syslog VLAN
+* VLAN 60: Office VLAN

+eigrpRT will provide IP addresses to client machines in VLAN 60.
+Also, machines in VLAN 40 and VLAN 50 all have static IP addresses.

 The DHCP server in VLAN 40 will provide IP addresses to the machines in VLAN 10, VLAN 20, VLAN 30.